Summit – Margaret Silf

 Friday 18 May: with Margaret Silf 7pm – 9.30pm.

 Saturday 19 May 9am – 5pm and Sunday 20 May 9am – 5pm with Margaret Silf and guest workshop presenters.

 Early bird price for attendance at full Summit: $280 available until 31 January 2018 Book Now

 Saturday: 1:15 – 2:30pm

-This presentation invites attendees to come on a personal journey through their body, beyond their body and back again to remember the truth of who they really are and why they are here on Earth at this time.
+This presentation invites participants to come on a personal journey through their body, beyond their body and back again, to remember the truth of who they really are and why they are here on Earth at this time.
 It will bring conscious awareness of the unique sacredness of each one and remind us of our interconnection with all.